 Only four months into the project, Sly was excited to find that the impacts had already gone beyond the individual participants.

-“Several participants mentioned that they were asked by their neighbors to help create additional gardens,” Sly says.
+“Several participants mentioned that they were asked by their neighbors to help create additional gardens,” she said.
 “And these requests for knowledge seem to really increase the women’s sense of empowerment.”

 Sly is returning to Rwanda in September for more data collection focused on the changing dietary pattern and increasing food security.